bgplab/bgplab/docs/ibgp/1-edge.md

 Further investigation shows that the IBGP prefixes are not used because they are considered _invalid_.

+A BGP prefix advertised by EBGP and IBGP neighbors {.code-caption}
 ```
 r1#show ip bgp 172.16.101.0
 BGP routing table information for VRF default